 Poor impulse control.
 This is primary if the frontal lobe is involved.
 The main thing the brain does is tell us what not to do.
 That is kept intact by very tiny inhibitors.
 If these inhibitors have been severed by an insult to the brain, we can lose a split second and say or do things that are inappropriate.
 This can damage relationships.

-Anxiety/depression – This is essentially universal with TBI, and the survivor will not be able to take as much stress as others.
+Anxiety/depression – This is essentially universal with TBI, and the survivor will not be able to withstand as much stress as others.

 Poor short-term memory (STM) – Memory is so complex that it defies definition.
 There is no part of the brain that does not involve memory.
 Also, if the survivor is under a great deal of stress, the STM can be MUCH worse.